ashkanRmk/Automata_Machines_Simulator/README.md

 # DFA_Simulator

 This is Midterm Project of Theory of languages and Machines course.
+This Programm will Simulate Differents Automate Machines:
+#1- DFA
+#2- DPDA
+#3- Turring Machine
-This Programm will Simulate a  Deterministic Automate Machine(DFA), You can Import a DFA Info with a Text file to the porgramm as "DFA.txt" also input them manually...
+You can Import Machine Info with a Text file to the porgramm as "*.txt" also input them manually...